Where to Eat in Baguio: 12 Best Restaurants, Famous Spots, Must-Try Food

 Photo by Choco-late De Batirol

-Choco-late De Batirol is a garden restaurant located inside Camp John Hay's Igorot Park.
-Unlike the popular fast-food chains that can whip up a meal in a matter of minutes, this restaurant prides itself on taking the proper amount of time to create hearty homecooked meals for its patrons.
+Choco-late de Batirol is a garden restaurant located inside Camp John Hay's Igorot Park in Baguio City.
+Unlike popular fast-food chains that whip up meals in minutes, this restaurant takes pride in preparing hearty, home-cooked dishes with care and time for its patrons.

-The chefs here take inspiration from Kapampangan cuisine, which originated from the province of Pampanga, the Culinary Capital of the Philippines.
-Taste the difference of a slow-cooked meal when you take a spoonful of their popular beef caldereta (tomato based stew), pork binagoongan (pork in shrimp paste), and dinuguan rice (rice with blood stew).
+The chefs draw inspiration from Kapampangan cuisine, originating from Pampanga, the Culinary Capital of the Philippines.
+You’ll taste the difference in their slow-cooked meals, such as the popular beef caldereta (a tomato-based stew), pork binagoongan (pork in shrimp paste), and dinuguan rice (rice with blood stew).

-For vegetarians or guests looking to add more greens into their meal, the restaurant serves Baguio veggies and red eggs with a tomato salad.
-After finishing your meal, you can cap it off with a cup of their classic Choco-late de Batirol.
-While it is traditionally served warm to complement the Baguio's cool temperature, guests can also request it iced.
+For vegetarians or those looking to add more greens to their meals, the restaurant offers Baguio City veggies and red eggs with tomato salad.
+After your meal, enjoy a cup of their classic Choco-late de Batirol.
+While traditionally served warm to complement Baguio City’s cool climate, guests can also request it iced.

-As an establishment that values nature, the restaurant also uses recycled materials to create tables, chairs, and other materials that help make it a charming spot for all visitors.
+As a nature-friendly establishment, the restaurant uses recycled materials to craft its tables, chairs, and other furnishings, adding to its charm and appeal for all visitors.

 11. Agara Ramen